Tests and treatments

 • Only take the prescribed dos

-• Do not stop a medication on your own Stopping a medication suddenly can endager your health.
+• Do not stop a medication on your own Stopping a medication suddenly can endanger your health.
 Please contact your physician.

 • Some medications interfere with other medications.
-Please ask your physician about possible drug interactions.
+Get advice on this from your physician.

 • Take your medications at the same time.